Package Exports

 Initializes the form to the values provided.
 All the values will be set to these

-will be calculated by performing a
+values, and dirty and pristine will be calculated by performing a

 shallow-equals between the current values and the values last initialized with.

-The form will be pristine
+The form will be pristine after this call.

 mutators: ?{ [string]: Function }

-The state-bound versions of the mutators provided to Config
+The state-bound versions of the mutators provided to Config.

 submit: () => ?Promise<?Object>